Matt-A-Bennett/Matt-A-Bennett.github.io/colour_switching_terminal/colour_switching_terminal.md

 ![light theme](./images/all_light.png)

 <div style="text-align: justify">
-<p>It would probably be easy to coerce Vim to constantly check that the Tmux
+<p>It would probably be easy to coerce Vim to constantly check the Tmux THEME
-THEME variable, but I only switch from light to dark in the evening (i.e. once a day) so I don't want to make Vim do a million checks in the background for such a rare event: </p>
+variable, but I only switch from light to dark in the evening (i.e. once a day) so I don't want to make Vim do a million checks in the background for such a rare event: </p>
 </div>

 <div style="text-align: justify">